suriyun-production/mmorpg-kit-docs/docs/pages/157-custom-database-client.md

 # Custom Database Client

-You can create client to connect to external database management service or server which is run outside in Unity project by create a component which implements `IDatabaseClient`.
+You can create client to connect to custom database management server which is run outside in Unity project by create a component which implements `IDatabaseClient`.

 Then attach that component to any game object and set the game object which has that component attached to `MMOServerInstance` -> `customDatabaseClientSource`, then turn `useCustomDatabaseClient` option on to use it.
 You also can set `useCustomDatabaseClient` option in `serverConfig.json` too.